-A student or his/her parent or guardian who has concerns regarding a specific incident involving restraint, isolation, or other formforms of reasonable physical force may seek to resolve the concern by using the district's complaint process which is set forth in Policy 4220-and Procedure 4220P (", Complaints Concerning Staff or Programs").
+A student or his/her parent or guardian who has concerns regarding a specific incident involving restraint, isolation, or other forms of reasonable physical force may seek to resolve the concern by using the district's complaint process which is set forth in Policy 4220, Complaints Concerning Staff or Programs.

-Providing parents/guardians with districtRestraint, Isolation, and Other Uses of Reasonable Force policy:
+Providing parents/guardians with Restraint, Isolation, and Other Uses of Reasonable Force policy:

-The district will make available to all parents/guardians of students the district's policy on isolation, restraint, Restraint, Isolation and useOther Use of reasonable force.
-Reasonable Force.
-If the student has an IEP or 504 plan, the District will provide the parents/guardians a copy of the policy when the each time an initial or annual IEP or 504 plan is ereated. developed.
+The district will make available to all parents/guardians of students the district's policy on Restraint, Isolation and Other Use of Reasonable Force.
+If the student has an IEP or 504 plan, the District will provide the parents/guardians a copy of the policy each time an initial or annual IEP or 504 plan is developed.

-Staff training requirements: Staff All training requirements:
+Staff training requirements: